María Isabel of Spain: Duchess of Calabria

 Maria Isabella did not evoke a good impression upon her arrival at the court of Naples.
-All four daughters of Charles IV (Carlota Joaquina, Maria Amalia, Maria Luisa and María Isabel) were short and plain.
-María Isabel had regular features and was relatively better-looking compared to Carlota Joaquina and Maria Amalia, but she looked even younger than her thirteen years.
+All four daughters of Charles IV (Carlota Joaquina, María Amalia, María Luisa and María Isabel) were short and plain.
+María Isabella had regular features and was relatively better-looking compared to Carlota Joaquina and Maria Amalia, but she looked even younger than her thirteen years.
 She was described as "little, and round as a ball".
 Her mother-in-law, Queen Maria Carolina, had been close to her son's first wife, who was also her niece.
-She had an unfavorable first impression of the young María Isabella, about whom she wrote:
+She had an unfavorable first impression of the young Maria Isabella, about whom she wrote:

 A fine, fresh, healthy face, not Bourbon in the least, but white and red, with black eyes.
 She is very stout and sturdy, yet her legs are very short.
 So much for her exterior.
 The rest cannot be described because I myself cannot understand it.
 She is null in every respect, knowledge, ideas, curiosity.
 Nothing, absolutely nothing.
 She speaks a little Spanish but neither Italian nor French, and only monosyllables, Yes or No, indiscriminately.
 She smiles all the time, whether she is pleased or not...Francis's child aged four has far more intelligence.
 Francis has engaged masters to teach her Italian and the rudiments of geography and arithmetic.
 She knows nothing except a little piano.
 I have tried to praise and enliven her.
 She feels nothing; she laughs.
 She is an automaton which might acquire certain attitudes but never real maturity.
 Were I the ambitious, intriguing woman I am said to be, I should be enchanted to have such a daughter in law who will never become anything, but I am too conscientious for that.
 I tried every means to mold her as a companion for her husband, even if this may turn her against myself.
 Believe me this child is a tight present, for she will neither ennoble nor improve our race.
 All the numerous Spanish clique, all their projects and schemes, have received a knock out blow by the arrival of this Princess and her perfect nullity.